 Lovett Hines (artistic director, Philadelphia Clef Club of Jazz & Performing Arts): Joey D and Chris would conference call me at whatever time it was.
 Sometimes I would be tired after working at the school, and they would say, “Mr. Hines, listen to this!”
 We’d listen to Miles or Jimmy Smith or Pharoah Sanders and they would make comments back and forth.
 I would doze off but I would never hang up.

 DeFrancesco: That summer we got together on a couple other gigs, and then I found out about CAPA.
-I told him, “I’m going to this school next year.
+[Chris] told me, “I’m going to this school next year.
 You should go too.”
 A lot of kids were saying that.

 McBride: The first day of school, I think I was just as excited as any freshman.
 I wasn’t scared; I was more anxious than anything else.
 I was glad to be going to the legendary CAPA.
 It was already pretty well respected in Philadelphia by that time.